joelkarn/simplified-jukemir/README.md

 ## Change Logs

+### v1.11

+- I moved the Jukebox model loading code out of the loop, which made the script faster overall.

 ### v1.1

 - I optimized the parameter settings.
 Now the model parameters of JukeMIR and the parameters we need to set manually are placed separately.